Amoz Everett Gibson

 Amoz Everett Gibson was born to Deborah and William Gibson.
 His mother’s grandfather was a full-blooded Creek Indian; his father’s mother was a mulatto slave and his father’s father was Scotch-Irish.

-William Gibson had trained for the ministry at Howard University in Washington, had become a Christian Science healer, and in 1912, still searching, was attending spiritualist meetings when he was directed to a Bahá’í gathering which was meeting in the same building.
+William Gibson had trained for the ministry at Howard University in Washington, had become a Christian Science healer, still searching, was attending spiritualist meetings when he was directed to a Bahá’í gathering which was meeting in the same building.
 At his first Bahá’í meeting, some time following the visit of ‘Abdu’l-Baha to Washington, after hearing Mr. Harlan Ober speak for only five minutes, Mr. Gibson realized his search had ended.
 He embraced the Faith immediately and returning home related the Message to his wife who, that same evening, unhesitatingly accepted Bahá’u’lláh as the return of Christ and the Manifestation of God for this Day.